-The Annual Conference Committee (ACC) is looking for engaging proposals for the NAFSA 2021 Annual Conference & Expo around the theme of “Designing Our Shared Future.”
-As we plan for the sustainable future of international education, we have an opportunity to “dream big,” write a new story together, imagine new possibilities, and advocate for change.
+The Annual Conference Committee (ACC) is looking for engaging proposals for the NAFSA Annual Conference & Expo.
+As we plan for the sustainable future of international education, the NAFSA conference gives us an opportunity to “dream big,” write a new story together, imagine new possibilities, and advocate for change.

 1. Read your Knowledge Community’s (KC) call for proposals.

 The ACC has KC representatives from each of NAFSA’s KCs—Education Abroad; International Student and Scholar Services; International Enrollment Management; International Education Leadership; and Teaching, Learning, and Scholarship—and they have all chosen up to five priorities important for their KC.
 Read up on these priorities to enhance your proposal’s prospects and connect it to this year’s theme!

 2. Incorporate strong learning objectives and audience engagement strategies in your proposal.